5 More Ways to Save Money on Groceries

 This is true for fruits and berries too.
 Fresh berries or stone fruit will cost much more when out of season and they won’t taste as good.
 Buy frozen or canned instead – you’ll get all the nutritional benefits with great flavour at a much lower price.

-To keep track of seasonal foods, subscribe to my monthly Seasonal food email.
+To keep track of seasonal foods, subscribe to my monthly Seasonal meal plan.
 You’ll get a monthly listing of the produce in season, how to store it, favourite recipes and a 7 day meal plan – for free – every month!

 2. Buy Whole Foods